Build5Nines/az-kung-fu-vm/README.md

 ## Configure Windows Subsystem for Linux

+Once the Azure CLI Kung Fu VM is deployed, you can easily setup the Ubuntu for Windows using WSL by clicking the shortcut icon right on the Desktop:

 1. Double-click Install Ubuntu on Desktop, click Install.
 1. Follow prompts to install providing UNIX username and password.
 1. Run the following command to install the Azure CLI into WSL